 Any member of staff considered to be a 'user' of display screen equipment will be required to undertake regular eye tests as appropriate.
+Users are entitled to further tests at regular intervals after the first test, and in between if they are having visual difficulties which may reasonably be considered to be caused by their VDU work.
 It is appropriate to classify a person as a user if most or all of the following criteria apply:-